|Approved by||University Council, January 1995|

 In order to establish a link between the funding an Academic Cost Centre receives and the income it earns, each Cost Centre will be classified according to funding status once actual year end results are known.
 The classifications are:

-Over-funded where the budget is greater than115% of income earned
+- Over-funded – where the budget is greater than 115 per cent of income earned

-Neutral where the budget is between 85% and 115% of income earned
+- Neutral – where the budget is between 85 per cent and 115 per cent of income earned

-Under-funded where the budget is less than 85% of income earned
+- Under-funded – where the budget is less than 85 per cent of income earned

 While there is no requirement that funding allocations will be adjusted according to the classification of each Cost Centre, it is expected that divisions will adjust budgets where possible to move Cost Centres to a neutral classification.

 The budget will at all times be subject to the fiscal strategy approved by University Council and included in the annual Statement of Objectives provided to the Ministry of Education subsequent to the requirements of the Education and Training Act 2020 and the Public Finance Act.

 The budget is prepared from July to October for the following year with a budget review in April/May of the budget year.